- Car Rentals

 Rafting Cost: Rs.350 Per Person, Rs.1450 per person for 1N/2D

-Haridwar, literally translated as Gateway to God, is one of the seven holiest places for Hindus, located on the banks of River Ganges.
-It is the place where river Ganga descends to the plains.
-Haridwar is situated at an altitude of 314 m.
-It serves as a gateway to the Char Dham destinations of Uttarakhand which are Badrinath, Kedarnath, .....
+Situated on the banks of the River Ganges, Haridwar, literally translated as Gateway to God, is one of the seven holiest places for Hindus.
+It is the place where the river Ganga descends to the plains.
+It serves as a gateway to the Char Dham destinations of Uttarakhand which are Badrinath, Kedarnath, Gangotri, and Yamunotri.
+Haridwar is also one of the well known places to visit near Delhi.

 Distance (From Rishikesh Railway Station): 26 Kms